19 Simple Business Website Engagement Strategies

 7 – Focus on Content

 Many brands focus primarily on the “look” of their website.
 Placing design above content does not encourage your site visitors to stay or return.
 Design is certainly important and should by no means be ignored.
 But you need to focus on your content and information structure as well.
 If your visitors can’t find the info they are looking for they will go elsewhere.
-Here is how you can deliver an Effective Online Marketing Message.
+Here is how you can deliver a Compelling Online Marketing Message.

 8 – Create Long-Form Content